Centre should provide financial packages to states based on number of COVID-19 cases: Sachin Pilot

 “We were the first state in India to go in for a lockdown.
 We moved quickly and that is why we were able to get some initial success in containing the virus, of course the numbers are now more than 300, but we have worked on many fronts simultaneously,” he said.
 He said on one hand the state government deployed doctors, paramedics, health workers, and on the other ensured that the supply chain for essential commodities was maintained.

 “We were quite strict in enforcing the curfew.
 So wherever there was an infection – we imposed curfew in the 2km radius.
-As of now we have 38 places where there is a curfew in Rajasthan besides the lockdown in the entire state,” he said..
+As of now we have 38 places where there is a curfew in Rajasthan besides the lockdown,” Pilot said.
+Rajasthan has 46,000 villages where village sanitation committees headed by sarpanchs were activated to campaign in bringing about behavioral changes to ensure social distancing norms, he said.
+“We put soap bars in MGNREGA kit bags as early as March 20 and made it mandatory for the workers to wash hands four times a day.
+So that culture of washing hands and keeping sanitised kicked in much early,” Pilot said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)